ultravioletrs/cocos-docs/docs/architecture.md

 It implementes the following microservices:

 - Users - which handle User and Consortium management
-- Datasets - which define data resources used in the computation
 - Computations - which define and orchestrate secure multi-party computations

 ## TEE